 email@example.com & firstname.lastname@example.org

-Ben is an undergraduate student at St. Olaf College working towards a Bachelor of Music in Vocal Music Education, and a Bachelor of Music in Church Music with an emphasis in keyboard collaboration.
-He studies collaborative piano with Dr. Ananda-Owens, organ with Dr. James Bobb, and voice with Dr. Tracey Engleman.
+Ben is an undergraduate student at St. Olaf College working towards a Bachelor of Music in Vocal Music Education.
+His principal teachers include Dr. Tracey Engleman (voice), Dr. Therees Hibbard and Dr. Anton Armstrong (conducting), Dr. Linda Berger (education methods), and Prof. James Bobb (organ).
 As a collaborative pianist for the St. Olaf Music Department, Ben accompanies vocalists in juries, recitals, and auditions.
+Ben is currently serving as the worship pianist for the children’s ensembles at St. John’s Lutheran Church in Lakeville, MN.

-Ben is the current co-president of the St. Olaf College Chapter of the American Choral Directors Association and organizes student attendance at state-wide and national conferences to further their choral development as music educators.
+Ben is the current president of the St. Olaf College Chapter of the American Choral Directors Association and organizes student attendance at state-wide and national conferences to further their choral development as music educators.
+In addition to his work with ACDA, Ben is an active member of the Organization of American Kodály Educators and the National Association for Music Educators.

 Trevor is a Ph.D. student in musicology at the Eastman School of Music in Rochester, NY.
 His doctoral studies are supported by a Sproull Fellowship from the University of Rochester.
 Trevor received a M.A. in Musicology and an Interdisciplinary Graduate Specialization in Women’s & Gender Studies from Michigan State University, and a B.M. in Instrumental Music Education from Appalachian State University.